 Tatiana – Selling beautiful ladies’ clothing.
 Location: Dusni 1, Prague 1

 Timoure et Group – Tailor-made coats, suits, trousers, jackets and sweaters.
 Location: V Kolkovne 6, Prague 1

 Kubista and Modernista

-These two shops are not only two of the most chic design boutiques in Prague but also offer some of the best and more unusual souvenirs of your visit.
+These two shops are two of the chicest design boutiques in Prague and offer some of the best and more unusual souvenirs of your visit.
 Both capitalise on Prague’s extraordinary outpouring of cutting-edge design during the first half of the 20th century.
-The first, Kubista concentrates on superb reproductions of Czech Cubist works, including ceramics and furniture, as well as selling a number of original pieces.
+The first, Kubista concentrates on superb reproductions of Czech Cubist works, including ceramics and furniture, and selling several original pieces.
 Fittingly, it is located in the Cubist House of the Black Madonna.
 Modernista, by contrast, concentrates on slightly later works, with reproductions of pieces by Adolf Loos and Functionalist designers.

 Location: Masná 12, Prague 1

 Location: Mezibranská 9, Prague 1